Rean-Schwarze/BEVFormer/docs/prepare_dataset.md

 ## NuScenes
 Download nuScenes V1.0 full dataset data and CAN bus expansion data [HERE](https://www.nuscenes.org/download).
 Prepare nuscenes data by running

+If you use AutoDL, you needn't download.

 **Download CAN bus expansion**